 More Than 950 Solutions from All Over the World were Submitted to Solve’s 2017 Global Challenges for Chance to be Selected as Finalists During United Nations General Assembly Week

 Innovators and entrepreneurs will have a chance to live pitch expert judges and a live audience for incredible prizes as part of MIT’s new Solve initiative on September 17 during the United Nations General Assembly Week.
 The prizes include:

-- Up to US$ 1 million from the Atlassian Foundation in grant funding for the Youth, Skills, and the Workforce of the Future Challenge to selected Solvers from non-government organizations, non-profits, social enterprises, academics, entrepreneurs and for-profit organizations.
+- Up to US$ 1 million from the Atlassian Foundation in grant funding for the Youth, Skills, and the Workforce of the Future Challenge to selected Solver teams from non-government organizations, non-profits, social enterprises, academics, entrepreneurs and for-profit organizations.

-- Up to US$ 1 million from the Australian Department of Foreign Affairs and Trade in grant funding for the Youth, Skills, and the Workforce of the Future Challenge to selected Solvers who will have an impact in developing countries across the Indo-Pacific.
+- Up to US$ 1 million from the Australian Department of Foreign Affairs and Trade in grant funding for the Youth, Skills, and the Workforce of the Future Challenge to selected Solver teams who will have an impact in developing countries across the Indo-Pacific.

-- Mentorship prizes curated by world-class cellist Yo-Yo Ma for selected Solvers who present arts and culture solutions across all four Challenges.
+- Mentorship prizes curated by world-class cellist Yo-Yo Ma for selected Solver teams who present arts and culture solutions across all four Challenges.

 Solve is a community that brings together technologists, social entrepreneurs, business leaders, policymakers, researchers, and other change agents to unearth and implement solutions to specific, actionable challenges facing the world.

 - Her Majesty Queen Rania Al Abdullah of Jordan

 - Ursula Burns, Retired Chairman and CEO, Xerox Corporation